The Top 20 Anime Fights Of All Time, Ranked

 2. Dragon Ball Super: Broly (Vegeta/Goku vs. Broly)

 The entire "Dragon Ball" franchise has grown by leaps and bounds since the original anime series that ran in the '80s, both in terms of scale and the level of frenetic choreography in its action set pieces.
-This growth is apparent in the 2018 anime film "Dragon Ball Super: Broly," which pit Goku and Vegeta against the eponymous Legendary Super Saiyan being manipulated by the villainous Frieza.
+This growth is apparent in the 2018 anime film "Dragon Ball Super: Broly," which pits Goku and Vegeta against the eponymous Legendary Super Saiyan being manipulated by the villainous Frieza.
 The action comes fast and furious in the movie, with Vegeta and Goku each taking on Broly individually before being forced to team up and take him together, to little avail against his sheer brute force.

 "Broly" unveils a bunch of tricks to mix things up during the movie's centerpiece brawl, from first-person perspective sequences in the midst of the fighting to a rousing score composed by Norihito Sumitomo.
-Each blow carries a percussive crunch to it while every time a Saiyan powers up to a higher level, the entire tenor of the fight changes and escalates accordingly.
+Each blow carries a percussive crunch to it, and every time a Saiyan powers up to a higher level, the entire tenor of the fight changes and escalates accordingly.
 "Dragon Ball" has become known for prolonging its major battles to the point of exhaustion; the highest compliment that can be paid to "Broly" is that we never want these fights to end.
 (Samuel Stone)

 1. End of Evangelion (Asuka vs. the Eva Series)

 "The End of Evangelion" is a horrific, bleak, downer of a movie, but by Lilith, it does also have some of the best animation outside of "Akira."
-Case in point the fight scene between Asuka and the Mass Production Evangelions.
-The premise is simple and effective: Asuka's Evangelion Unit-02 only has three and a half minutes before it shuts down and there are nine Evangelions trying to kill her.
+Case in point — the fight scene between Asuka and the Mass Production Evangelions.
+The premise is simple and effective: Asuka's Evangelion Unit-02 only has three and a half minutes before it shuts down, and there are nine Evangelions trying to kill her.
 That alone adds urgency and tension to the fight, as Asuka seems to initially have an easy time mowing down her opponents (as she usually did in the main series).

-Animated largely by legendary animator Mitsuo Iso (creator of the thrilling "Orbital Children," and responsible for half the tank battle in "Ghost in the Shell"), the scene is simply breathtaking.
+Animated largely by legendary animator Mitsuo Iso (creator of the thrilling "Orbital Children" and responsible for half the tank battle in "Ghost in the Shell"), the scene is simply breathtaking.
 Iso's signature style of animation makes the movements so realistic they are often mistaken for rotoscope, with Unit-02 twirling and jumping around as it obliterates the Evas.
 Likewise, the giant monsters are animated in a way that gives them incredible weight, making each of their movements colossal in scope and feel — the ground literally breaks apart with each step of the Evas.
 There's something special about seeing '90s sci-fi anime and the way they portray even the most infinitely small mechanical detail.
-Here, it's not just guts and bloods that flow and explore upon impact, but thousands of tiny little metallic pieces of armor spilling all over the place.
-Indeed, this is an exhilarating, but also rather visceral fight scene, one that ends in absolute body horror that marks the beginning of the "End of Evangelion."
+Here, it's not just guts and bloods that flow and explore upon impact but thousands of tiny little metallic pieces of armor spilling all over the place.
+Indeed, this is an exhilarating but also rather visceral fight scene, one that ends in absolute body horror that marks the beginning of the "End of Evangelion."
 (Rafael Motamayor)